Introduction

 “Wenn” from Madarin Chinese “Wén“

-Another source for “wenn” is Mandarin Chinese wén, which literally means “writing” and “literature” but is also used in the sense of possessing the qualities of a literate person — i.e., being “cultured” and “civil.”
-See the link for wén below:
+One source for “wenn” is Mandarin Chinese wén, which literally means “writing” and “literature” but is also used in the sense of possessing the qualities of a literate person — i.e., being “cultured” and “civil.”
+Click on the hyperlink for wén to read more.

 NOTE: In Chinese philosophy, in addition to the Yin and Yang dichotomy, there is another dichotomy between Wén and Wŭ.
 The concept of Wén is represented by the archetype of The Scholar, dedicated to the Peaceful Arts, including the art of governing.
 By contrast, Wŭ is represented by The Warrior, dedicated to the Martial Arts.1